Katie Ann Powell: Career and pageants

 Powell is a harpist and competed in pageants with harp playing as her talent.

 She was crowned Miss Sandy 2016.
 Powell competed in the Miss Utah pageant in 2021 and placed as 1st-runner up.

 On March 24, 2023, Powell was crowned Queen of Days of '47 during a scholarship competition at the Pioneer Memorial Museum organized by Days of 47 Inc. and the International Society Daughters of Utah Pioneers.

 She won the Miss District of Columbia pageant in 2024.
-On February 15, 2025, she sang the "The Star-Spangled Banner" at the 2025 Sweethearts and Patriots Gala, hosted by the District of Columbia Society of the Sons of the American Revolution at the French Embassy in the United States to raise money for the National Military Family Association and Le Comite de l’Entraide Defense.
+On February 15, 2025, she sang "The Star-Spangled Banner" at the 2025 Sweethearts and Patriots Gala, hosted by the District of Columbia Society of the Sons of the American Revolution at the French Embassy in the United States to raise money for the National Military Family Association and Le Comite de l’Entraide Defense.

 On January 5, 2025, she competed in the Miss America 2025 pageant, playing Baroque Flamenco on the harp and promoting her community service initiative called "Preparing Women for Financial Success."
 She won the congeniality title "most inspirational".

 Powell works as a financial advisor.
 She is the executive director of the Granite Credit Union Foundation and the founder and host of the Full Confidence Ahead podcast.